You Earned a Ticket!

 Inexperienced teachers earn lower wages than experienced ones, so a school with many inexperienced teachers has low average staff costs.

 Because inexperienced teachers earn lower wages than experienced ones, a school with a large percentage of inexperienced teachers has low staff costs.
 Conversely, schools with lots of experienced teachers have high true costs.
 This is not always obvious.
+Under federal law, districts are obligated to spend money on students equitably across all of their schools.
+This turns out to be quite difficult an a little mysterious.

 How often are teachers absent?